chizzletaz/MilestoneProject4/README.md

         FRONTEND
 The website has 14 pages, plus 3 error handler pages.
 Each page will have a navbar and a footer.
 The links in the navigation bar are shown depending on whether a user is logged in or not and if the user is the admin or not.
-The main navigation bar has links to home, trips, shop, about, account, shopping basket and search.
+The main navigation bar has links to home, trips, shop, about, contact, account, shopping basket and search.
 When a user is logged in, the register and login links are hidden and a profile link and logout link are shown.
 When the user is admin, an extra link for site managing is shown.